Nabokov gave us the word.

 To sit with the tension between structure and surrender.

-To create spaces for art and science to meet not as tools,
+To create spaces for art and science to meet not merely as tools,

 but as ways of being— ontologically, relationally, publicly.